-Our primary sources of liquidity are our existing cash and cash equivalents, cash provided by operating activities and borrowings under our Senior Secured Credit Facility.
-As of December 31, 2018, we had cash and cash equivalents of \$25.1 million and availability under the Senior Secured Credit Facility of \$55.0 million.
-Our total indebtedness was \$25.7 million as of December 31, 2018.
+Our primary sources of liquidity are our existing cash and cash equivalents, cash provided by operating activities and borrowings under our New Senior Secured Credit Facility (defined below).
+As of December 31, 2019, we had cash and cash equivalents of \$11.2 million, and total outstanding indebtedness of \$12.9 million, including \$10.0 million under our New Senior Secured Credit Facility.
+The New Senior Secured Credit Facility consists of revolving credit facilities in aggregate principal amount of \$75.0 million.
+As of December 31, 2019, the total amount available to be drawn was significantly less than the \$75.0 million lender commitments under our New Senior Secured Credit Facility, due to limits imposed by certain financial covenants on a pro forma basis.
 Our principal liquidity needs have been, and are expected to continue to be, capital expenditures, working capital, debt service and potential mergers and acquisitions.

-We plan to incur approximately \$9 million to \$13 million in capital expenditures during 2019, which includes capital expenditures related to (i) additional machining capacity at Repeat Precision, (ii) additional production equipment and instrumentation to support our tracer diagnostics services, (iii) machinery and equipment utilized in manufacturing and engineering and (iv) the remainder of the estimated spending for our research and development facility.
-Our capital expenditures, including the purchase and development of software and technology, for the years ended December 31, 2018, 2017 and 2016 were \$15.8 million, \$5.4 million and \$1.2 million, respectively.
-Our 2018 capital expenditures included our investment in the research and development facility and an enterprise resource planning system.
-We believe our cash on hand, cash flows from operations and potential borrowings under our Senior Secured Credit Facility will be sufficient to fund our capital expenditure and liquidity requirements for the next twelve months.
+We plan to incur approximately \$3 million to \$5 million in capital expenditures during 2020, which includes capital expenditures related to (i) additional machining capacity at Repeat Precision, (ii) machinery and equipment utilized in manufacturing and engineering, (iii) additional equipment to support our tracer diagnostics services and (iv) leasehold improvements associated with operations facilities.
+Our capital expenditures, including the purchase and development of software and technology, for the years ended December 31, 2019, 2018 and 2017 were \$6.4 million, \$15.8 million and \$5.4 million, respectively.
+Our 2019 capital expenditures included capital expenditures related to (i) additional machining capacity at Repeat Precision, (ii) additional production equipment and instrumentation to support tracer diagnostics services, (iii) machinery and equipment utilized in manufacturing and engineering and (iv) our research and development facility.
+We believe our cash on hand, cash flows from operations and potential borrowings under our New Senior Secured Credit Facility will be sufficient to fund our capital expenditure and liquidity requirements for the next twelve months.